Skip to main content

 • The festival can be very loud, so I recommend noise cancelling headphones for all babies and for any kids (and adults!) sensitive to loud noises.

-• Generally, the only toilets at the park that are available to the public during the festival are porta-potties, but the Hy-Vee on Pierce Street may have restrooms open to customers, and many businesses on Hamilton Boulevard have restrooms open to customers.
+• Generally, the only toilets at the park that are available to the public during the festival are porta-potties, but many businesses on Hamilton Boulevard may have restrooms open to customers.
+The HyVee on Pierce Street is closing and I'm not sure of the exact date, so don't count on it being available as an option this year.

 • No outside food or drink.
 I checked with the Saturday in the Park organizers however and they said things for babies or toddlers like sippy cups, bottles, and cheerios are fine!